Intware-Consulting/nexus-migrator/README.md

 ## How to use it

 ### Download repository
-In order remote raw Nexus repository to local directory:
+To download the remote Nexus raw repository to a local directory:
 ```shell
 ./nexus-migrator download -s software -t /tmp
 ```

 ### Upload repository
-In order to upload local directory to raw Nexus repository:
+Upload a local directory to the Nexus raw repository:
 ```shell
 ./nexus-migrator upload -s /tmp -t software
 ```